malmujadib/DataScience_BlogPost-/README.md

     -North america has higher average salary than europe almost the double

-*I have used python programming language, Libraries used:
+I have used python programming language, Libraries used:
 * pandas
 * numpy
 * seaborn
 * matplotlib

+# Acknowledgements:
+All the thanks for Udacity for this opportunity.